-Presidents Donald J. Trump and Joe Biden have invoked the Defense Production Act (DPA) in response to the pandemic of a new coronavirus disease, COVID-19.
+Presidents Donald Trump and Joe Biden both invoked the Defense Production Act (DPA) in response to the COVID-19 pandemic.
 The Cold War–era law gives the president significant emergency authority to control domestic industries.
 Trump used the law to crack down on hoarding, limit exports of medical goods, and increase production of critical supplies.
-Biden is aiming to expand its use to speed up vaccination efforts.
+Biden has used it to speed up vaccination and testing efforts.

 What are the origins of the Defense Production Act?

 Passed in September 1950 at the start of the Korean War, the DPA was modeled on the War Powers Acts of 1941 and 1942, which gave President Franklin D. Roosevelt sweeping authority [PDF] to control the domestic economy during World War II.
 The original DPA gave the president a broad set of powers, including the ability to set wages and prices, as well as ration consumer goods, though not all of these powers have been renewed.
 The law has been continually reauthorized by Congress, most recently in the John S. McCain National Defense Authorization Act of 2019.
 It is set to expire in 2025.

 The current version of the law still gives the executive branch substantial powers.
 It allows the president, largely through executive order, to direct private companies to prioritize orders from the federal government.
 The president is also empowered to “allocate materials, services, and facilities” for national defense purposes, and take actions to restrict hoarding of needed supplies.
 To bolster domestic production, the president may also offer loans or loan guarantees to companies, subject to an appropriation by Congress; make purchases or purchase commitments; and install equipment in government or private factories.
 Companies can also be authorized to coordinate with each other, which might otherwise violate antitrust laws.